LeonMskRu/arti-mirror/doc/dev/notes/hss-migrate-sketch.md

 A rough sketch of the steps required for the migration:

 * Check that CTor keystore exists
-* Validate validity of the content of the keystore
+* Validate the content of the keystore
 * Read keys from CTor keystore (for the time being, just the identity key)
 * Do internal conversion of key formats
 * Check that Arti keystore exists